Patient education: Factors that modify breast cancer risk in women (Beyond the Basics)

 - Assistant Professor of Medicine

-About 240,000 women in the United States are diagnosed with breast cancer each year.
+Over 250,000 women in the United States are diagnosed with breast cancer each year .
 However, not all women have the same risk of developing breast cancer during their lifetime.
 Studies have shown that certain factors, called risk factors, increase the likelihood that a woman will develop breast cancer.
-This topic review discusses the individual factors that increase a woman's risk of developing breast cancer and also reviews those factors that are thought to protect against the development of breast cancer.
+This topic review discusses the individual factors that increase or decrease a woman's risk of developing breast cancer.

-Many risk factors associated with breast cancer are not reversible, but some can be modified.
+Many risk factors associated with breast cancer cannot be changed, but some can be modified.
 The presence of breast cancer risk factors does not mean that cancer is inevitable; many women with risk factors never develop breast cancer.
 Instead, risk factors help to identify women who may benefit most from screening or other preventive measures.
-Individual women should work with their clinicians to determine their own personal risk of breast cancer, based upon their own circumstances.
+Women should work with their clinicians to determine their own personal risk of breast cancer, based upon their own circumstances.